-We are living these days probably the biggest privacy violation related scandal since the Snowden revelations.
-It all blew up in March this year when reports from the New York Times and other media explained how the London based data mining company Cambridge Analytica was able to build psychological profiles out of Facebook user’s data.
-The investigation showed some shadows on Facebook’s ability to protect its customers data.
-It was discovered, and acknowledged by Facebook, that Cambridge Analytica may have accessed over 87 million people’s records without people’s consent between 2013 and 2015.
+Nowadays we are probably living the biggest privacy violation related scandal since the Snowden revelations.
+It all blew up in March this year when reports from the New York Times and other media explained how the London based data mining company, Cambridge Analytica, was able to build psychological profiles out of Facebook users’ data.
+The investigation showed some shadows on Facebook’s ability to protect its customers’ data.
+It was discovered, and acknowledged by Facebook, that Cambridge Analytica may have accessed over 87 million people’s records without their consent between 2013 and 2015.
 The original source of the data was a quiz offered to users in form of a Facebook app.

-To make this a perfect storm to the Silicon Valley’s company, the data Cambridge Analytica was able to silently access was used to help Donald Trump’s campaign.
-This was probably what elevated the issue to a new level of discussion, and put Facebook management in front of the US Congress to respond some questions.
+To make this a perfect storm for the Silicon Valley company, the data Cambridge Analytica was able to silently access and was used to help Donald Trump’s presidential campaign.
+This was probably what elevated the issue to a new level of discussion, and put Facebook management before the US Congress to respond to questions.

-Zuckerberg’s hearing at the congress wasn’t surprising at all.
+Zuckerberg’s hearing at the Congress was not surprising at all.
 It was an MBA lesson on how the digital advertising business works.
-He explained in detail how Facebook makes money providing data to advertisers helping targeting their campaigns, as well as how they try to give visibility and control to users over their data.
+He explained in detail how Facebook makes money by providing data to advertisers helping to target their campaigns, as well as how they try to give visibility and control the users regarding their data.
 In some cases, information was blurry and far from understandable.
-Probably not because him trying to hide something, but because the data monster he has created is too complex.
+Probably not because he was trying to hide something, but because the data monster he has created was too complex.

-The question is: if Mark Zuckerberg wasn’t able to explain in 5 hours to congressmen how digital data in the Internet era is handled and what users can do to take control of it: how can we expect users to do so?
-And Facebook is just the tip of the iceberg; if someone wanted to dig deeper it would find multiple cases as Facebook where user data is out of control and being used without consent.
+The question is: if Mark Zuckerberg was not able to explain to congressmen in 5 hours how digital data in the Internet era is handled and what users can do to take control of it: how can we expect users to do so?
+And Facebook is just the tip of the iceberg; if someone wanted to dig deeper he or she could find multiple cases such as that of Facebook where user data is out of control and being used without consent.

-Let’s face a reality: personal data is the fuel of this century.
-Advertisers, marketers, strategists, artificial intelligence providers, and many other companies, live and breath from personal data.
+Let us face the facts: personal data is the fuel of this century.
+Advertisers, marketers, strategists, artificial intelligence providers, and many other companies, live and breath on personal data.
 Additionally, a branch of the cybercrime also traffics with data.
-Every year the number and severity of cybercrime incidents is growing and the reason is mainly monetary.
-This article from experian estimated how much money can be obtained for selling personal information in the dark web.
+Every year the number and severity of cybercrime incidents are growing and the reason is mainly monetary.
+Through experience, this article estimates how much money can be obtained by selling personal information in the dark web.
 Some references: